-- proceed to step B below. - B. Should this meeting not yield a resolution that is satisfactory to both the student and the instructor, the student has seven calendar days from the date of the instructor's decision to appeal to the designated Faculty Chair/ Program Manager.
+- A. Contact the instructor to discuss the grievance.
+Only after the student has met with the instructor, either in person or by phone, may the student proceed to step B below. - B. Should this meeting not yield a resolution that is satisfactory to both the student and the instructor, the student has seven calendar days from the date of the instructor's decision to appeal to the designated Faculty Chair/ Program Manager.
 Such a request must be made in writing and must document the student's attempt to first resolve the grievance with the instructor.
-Grievances related to Business Administration, Information Technology, Integrated Leadership, Paralegal Studies, Human Resource Management, Accounting, Health Information Administration, Health Information Technology, Healthcare Administration, Criminal Justice Studies, and General Studies courses may be directed to the designated Faculty Chair/ Program Manager. - C. If, after the Faculty Chair/Program Manger has had an opportunity to render his/her opinion, the student is not satisfied with the resolution of the academic grievance, the student may appeal within seven calendar days from the date of the determination by the Faculty Chair/Program Manager.
-Such a request must be made in writing to the Vice President, Academic Advancement and must document the student's attempt to first resolve the grievance with the Faculty Chair Program Manager.
+Grievances related to Business, Information Technology, Health, Legal Studies or General Education courses may be directed to the designated Faculty Chair/Program Manager. - C. If, after the Faculty Chair/Program Manger has had an opportunity to render his/her opinion, the student is not satisfied with the resolution of the academic grievance, the student may appeal within seven calendar days from the date of the determination by the Faculty Chair/Program Manager.
+Such a request must be made in writing to the Vice President, Academic Advancement and must document the student's attempt to first resolve the grievance with the Faculty Chair/Program Manager.
 If no written request is submitted within the seven-day period, the decision of the Faculty Chair/Program Manager shall be final. - D. Upon a student's written request for a review, the Vice President, Academic Advancement will confirm that a proper review of the grievance was conducted.
 If, upon review, the Vice President, Academic Advancement determines that a proper review was conducted, the decision of the Faculty Chair/Program Manager shall be final.
 The Vice President, Academic Advancement may choose to affirm or alter the decision and therefore, is responsible for the final decision.